 Here's a quick guide to what the numbers mean.
 SubscribeShow questions in:

-What are you favorite reliable go-to recipes for everyday dinners? [more inside]
+What are your favorite beauty products? [more inside]

 What are your favorite mundane items?
 I want to own the best box cutter, oven mitts, key ring, wallet, dog collar and lead, notebook, pen, reusable shopping bag, bed sheets, sponge, dish washing brush, lint remover, and _______ on the planet.
 What's something you own that's amazing and you think everyone should own?
 Price is no object — what's a thing you bought and never want (or need) to switch to another?

 I find books that are considered to be the best or most complete or most highly regarded for their particular topic fascinating, regardless of what it is.
 I'm looking for these types of books for different hobbies or passions.
 I'm always looking to expand my interests.
 Basically I'm asking this question, but on a more recreational level. [more inside]

 I have reached the end of the Internet.
 Well, my Internet, anyway.
 Please recommend some sites that will refresh my surfing experience. [more inside]

 Books that mess with your head [more inside]

 When I lived in France, I used to make a super easy, delicious cake for the kids that involved using a container of yogurt and then measuring all the other ingredients using that container of yogurt.
 I've totally forgotten how to make this now.
 Anyone know what I'm talking about or where to find a recipe?

 Help me spend a year spoiling my body and becoming incredibly healthy, fit, gorgeous, and happy :) [more inside]